 0,4-5S2 - PSI first color

 0,4-5S4 - PSI off

-v1.3 Member Budi67 and I added version 1.3 with the numbers 4 to 9 now showing correctly in the Latin alphabet.
+v1.3 Member Budi67 and I added the numbers 4 to 9, now showing correctly in the Latin alphabet.
 I have not fixed the Aurabesh numbers yet, only number 2 will show in that alphabet.

 v1.4 Member Eebel fixed the light pattern for PSI of type 3.
 Thanks Eebel!